 Once you arrive in Dublin, you can continue on to other major cities in Europe like London and Paris on one of Europe’s discount airlines, such as Ryanair.

-Alternately, you could sign up for the British Airways Chase credit card to earn up to 120,000 Avios after earning 4 points per $1 on up to a $30,000 spend in the first year to use on flights once you are in Europe (4000 points one way per person off peak from Dublin to London).
+Alternately, you could sign up for the British Airways Chase credit card to earn up to 123,000 Avios after earning a $20,000 spend in the first year to use on flights once you are in Europe (4,000 points/Avios one-way per person off peak from Dublin to London, for example).

 You can transfer British Airways Avios to Aer Lingus Avios (Aer Lingus flights tend to cost fewer points) on Avios.com.
 Alternately, you can continue to use Chase Ultimate Rewards points.